Devour (song)

 "Devour" is a song by American rock band Shinedown.
 The song was released as the first single in promotion of the band's third studio album, The Sound of Madness.
 The track landed online and at multi-format rock radio outlets nationwide on May 5.

-As has been the case with other new singles by bands such as Disturbed, Theory of a Deadman, and Seether, "Devour" is so far Shinedown's fastest rising single to date, reaching the top five of the Billboard Hot Mainstream Rock Tracks chart in four weeks.
-In a No. 1 countdown interview, vocalist Brent Smith said that the single was "a letter to the President," and that it is about Smith's distaste towards George W. Bush.
-It is their second No. 1 song on the Hot Mainstream Rock Tracks chart.
+Vocalist Brent Smith said that the single was "a letter to the President," and that it is about Smith's distaste towards George W. Bush.
+It was their second No. 1 song on the Hot Mainstream Rock Tracks chart.

+Background

+"Devour" is an anti-Iraq War song that criticizes the presidency of George W. Bush.
+Smith wrote the song after the band took a trip to Iraq.

+Fifteen years after the release of the song, Smith said: "While I was in Fallujah, which is the deadliest city in Iraq, and played for the military, I talked to the soldiers and they talked to me about what was going on and why they were still there; some of them knew why they were, but a lot of them didn’t, and they would talk to me openly about it.
+But when I came back to the US, I looked at everything that had gone on, and I remembered a lot of the soldiers and found out that some of them didn’t make it home."

 Video

 The music video to "Devour" is set in a music studio for most of the video, where the band is performing the song, with various stunts being shown throughout the video.
 At points during the video, the rail track in which the camera rolls on in order to get some of the shots going around the band and the dancers are visible.

 At the beginning of the video, it shows the band setting up their instruments with periodic shots of a flag with Shinedown's previous "S" logo that was on their Leave a Whisper album before cutting to the performance in the warehouse.
 These shots also join the other elements of the video during the bridge.

 In addition to various camera effects (such as slow motion and certain filter effects that changes the appearance of the film), the video also periodically cuts to Brent Smith also singing the song without a band behind him in a different setting: In an ocean-blue background with several beads of water splashing around him.
 These shots begin to be shown once the first chorus of the song begins.

 When the song ends, the band is shown from behind the drummer in slow motion, in which Barry Kerch is seen throwing his sticks into the air (they fall onto the snares), with the other band members walking away from the camera's position.